-Deactivating a customer Deleting a customer Type of cus- tomer Company or contact Company or contact

-Deactivating a customer Deleting a customer Preconditions The customer must not be the main customer of any open ticket.
+Deactivating a customer Deleting a customer Type of cus- tomer Company or contact Company or contact Preconditions The customer must not be the main customer of any open ticket.
 Company in a two-level model: The contacts of the company must not be the main customer of any open ticket.
 The customer must not be the main customer or an additional customer of any ticket (both open and closed).
 Reversal Can be undone by reactivating the customer Cannot be undone.

-Implications The following actions are not possible anymore: Creating tickets for the customer Assigning tickets to the customer Assigning a deactivated contact to another company Assigning contacts to a deactivated company Searching for the customer using the Quick Search, Autocomplete Search, and Detailed Search without the option Deactivated incl.
-The following actions are still possible: Finding the customer using the option Deactivated incl. in the Detailed Search Finding the closed tickets of the customer in the Quick Search, Detailed Search, and Autocomplete Search by entering the customer name Editing customer data Reactivating the customer Transferring the closed tickets of the customer Performing activities for the customer Deleting the customer No actions are possible.
-Neither the customer himself nor his tickets can be found by enter- ing the customer name.
+ImplicationsThe following actions are not possible any- more:• Creating tickets for the customer• Assigning tickets to the customer• Assigning a deactivated contact to another No actions are possible.
+Neither the customer himself nor his tickets can be found by enter- ing the customer name. company Assigning contacts to a deactivated company Searching for the customer using the Quick Search, Autocomplete Search, and Detailed Search without the option Deactivated incl.
+The following actions are still possible: Finding the customer using the option Deactivated incl. in the Detailed Search Finding the closed tickets of the customer in the Quick Search, Detailed Search, and Autocomplete Search by entering the customer name Editing customer data Reactivating the closed tickets of the customer Transferring the closed tickets of the customer Deleting the customer Deleting the customer